grahamgilbert/Crypt-Server/README.md

 ## Settings

+**These settings are for the upcoming Crypt Server 3 release.
+Please refer to (these settings)[https://github.com/grahamgilbert/Crypt-Server/blob/68249f0bdfb0ba56b91f48b8826a59d11da60076/README.md] for the present 2.x releases**

+All settings that would be entered into `settings.py` can also be passed into the Docker container as environment variables.

 * ``FIELD_ENCRYPTION_KEY`` - The key to use when encrypting the secrets.
 This is required.

 * ``SEND_EMAIL`` - Crypt Server can send email notifcations when secrets are requested and approved.
 Set ``SEND_EMAIL`` to True, and set ``HOST_NAME`` to your server's host and URL scheme (e.g. ``https://crypt.example.com``).
 For configuring your email settings, see the [Django documentation](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-EMAIL_HOST).

 * ``APPROVE_OWN`` - By default, users with approval permissons can approve their own key requests.
-By setting this to False in settings.py (or by using the `DOCKER_CRYPT_APPROVE_OWN` environment variable with Docker), users cannot approve their own requests.
+By setting this to False in settings.py (or by using the `APPROVE_OWN` environment variable with Docker), users cannot approve their own requests.

 * ``ALL_APPROVE`` - By default, users need to be explicitly given approval permissions to approve key retrieval requests.
-By setting this to True in settings.py (or by using the `DOCKER_CRYPT_ALL_APPROVE` environment variable with Docker), all users are given this permission when they log in.
+By setting this to True in `settings.py`, all users are given this permission when they log in.

 * ``ROTATE_VIEWED_SECRETS`` - With a compatible client (such as Crypt 3.2.0 and greater), Crypt Server can instruct the client to rotate the secret and re-escrow it when the secret has been viewed.
-Enable by setting this to `True` or by using `DOCKER_CRYPT_ROTATE_VIEWED_SECRETS` and setting to `true`.
+Enable by setting this to `True` or by using `ROTATE_VIEWED_SECRETS` and setting to `true`.

-## New features in latest release
-- Records Bonjour Name of Macs submitting keys
-- Introduces the can_approve permission - users must have this permission to authorise key retrieval
-- Key retrievals are logged

-## Todo
-- Email user when their request is approved or denied
-- Move 7 day allowance into settings.py so it can be changed

 ## Screenshots